Frequently Asked Questions

 Absolutely not.
 These records are made out of hard polycarbonate plastic and will last as long as a pressed record.
 And your needle will not know the difference between this plastic or the PVC that pressed records are made of.
 The old adage that lathe cuts ruin your needle is a product of lacquer “dub plates” or “acetates”.
 Lacquers are extremely soft, and with repeated plays, the lacquer would wear off and build up on your playback needle.
 We DO NOT use lacquers and DO NOT have this problem.
 We listen to lathe cuts for hours a day in the studio every single day, and very rarely change out our playback styli.

-Most definitely, but you have to give us enough audio to work with, this can be a droney section, a jam that goes on and on, feedback, or anything else that can be locked anywhere within it.
+Most definitely, but you have to give us enough audio to work with, this can be a drone section, a jam that goes on and on, feedback, or anything else that can be locked anywhere within it.
 We can't guarantee you'll get the lock you desire or that it will be on beat.
 You may also end up with a PFFFT sound on each rotation.
-Absolutely no guarantee on these, but most of the they come out really rad.
-A single locked groove per side can be done at no charge, just contact us when you order.
+Absolutely no guarantee on these, but most of the time they come out really rad.
+A single locked groove per side can be done at no charge, just contact us when you order and make sure you can provide us with a solid 15 seconds of audio.

 What Happened To So And So Product?